craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 For W AP, you may throw this weapon.
 Target a creature within 30', and establish Line of Sight.
 Make an Attack Roll with Disadvantage against that target's Reflex.

 If you hit, and your target is within 15', you deal your Weapon Damage as normal.
+Otherwise, if you hit, you deal half your Weapon Damage.

 #### Heavy
+This Weapon's Ability is Strength.

+A Small creature makes Attacks with this Weapon with Disadvantage.

 #### Quick
+While this Weapon is Equipped

 #### Versatile
 #### Two-Handed
 #### Unwieldy